elephantscale/Cybersecurity-for-AI-systems-book/Part1/Section1/SectionText.md

   * How to build AI applications
   * How to protect them once you have build them
   * How can AI help cybersecurity.
 * Accordingly, this book includes all three.
-First, I outline of basically what you build, be it AI that helps you order a pizza, talk to your documents, or make your database answer questions based on your data.
+First, I outline basically what you build, be it AI that helps you order a pizza, talk to your documents, or make your database answer questions based on your data.
 You may be looking for a way to productize the AI system that you have build and scale it.
 Secondly, I will show you how can the hackers attack what you have built.